vonsbuffet/vousbuffet/README.md

 Start with a large 'empty' float array, and an iterator. (once you know your order, you will know how big to make the array)

-Look through the VBCc->Be branches to decide on what floats you need to make it do what you want.
+Explore VBCc->Be branches to decide on what floats you need to make it do what you want.
 </br>Do The Same for VBCc->Vee branches.
 </br>(Speed Tip: You will see a // F or // D or // P next to relevant points where you can order from.
 See Jeneral.cpp for the format.)